 “When an end date for the national emergency period has been declared, there will be an additional 60-day extension of timely filing requirements for claim submissions following the last day of the national emergency period,” UHC clarified on its website.

-This means that if you have outstanding claims or appeals from 2020 that are running up against traditional tiling filing clocks, now is the time to be working those claims.
 If you need assistance understanding a particular payer’s policy in regards to this regulation, don’t hesitate to reach out to us at 517-486-4262.